Proportional representation: Mixed-member proportional representation (MMP)

 The proportionality of MMP can be compromised if the ratio of list to district seats is too low, as it may then not be possible to completely compensate district seat disproportionality.
 Another factor can be how overhang seats are handled, district seats that a party wins in excess of the number due to it under the list vote.
 To achieve proportionality, other parties require "balance seats", increasing the size of parliament by twice the number of overhang seats, but this is not always done.
-Until recently, Germany increased the size of parliament by the number of overhang seats but did not use the increased size for apportioning list seats.
-This was changed for the 2013 national election after the constitutional court rejected the previous law, ruling that not compensating for overhang seats had resulted in a negative vote weight effect.
+Until recently, Germany increased the size of parliament by the number of overhang seats (the additional seats were awarded to under-represented parties) but did not use the increased size for apportioning list seats.
+This was changed for the 2013 national election after the constitutional court rejected the previous law, ruling that not compensating for the added overhang compensation seats had resulted in a negative vote weight effect.
 Lesotho, Scotland and Wales do not increase the size of parliament at all, even if there are overhang seats.

 In 2012, a New Zealand parliamentary commission proposed abandoning compensation for overhang seats, and so fixing the size of parliament.
 At the same time, it proposed abolishing the single-seat threshold (the go-around past the electoral threshold used by some small parties to get their due share of seats).
 It was expected that such seats would be overhang seats.
-If that was done without abolishing overhang compensation, it would have increased the size of parliament further through the overhang compensation.
+If that had been done without abolishing overhang compensation, it would have increased the size of parliament further through the overhang compensation.
 The commission also proposed reducing the electoral threshold from 5 percent to 4 percent.
 It was expected that proportionality would not suffer from these changes.

 A simple, yet common, version of MMP has as many list-PR seats as there are single-member districts.
 In the example it can be seen, as is often the case in reality, that the results of the district elections are highly disproportional: large parties typically win more seats than they should proportionally, but there is also randomness – a party that receives more votes than another party might not win more seats than the other.
 Any such disproportionality produced by the district elections is addressed, where possible, by the allocation of the compensatory additional members.